 The smooshy marshmallows and crunchy nuts complement the creamy chocolate ganache so beautifully you’ll swoon.
 You’ll actually swoon.
 I swooned.
 And I can get behind anything made with a graham cracker crust.
 This particular crust is a little more crumbly than some because I added almonds to it.
 Your slices might not be perfect to look at but they will still be super delish.
 If you’re concerned about the aesthetics just omit the almonds and use two more graham crackers.

-The tart is pretty quick to put together so it’s perfect when you’re looking for an easy dessert that’s still worthy of serving to guests.
+The rocky road tart is pretty quick to put together so it’s perfect when you’re looking for an easy dessert that’s still worthy of serving to guests.
 And it’s almost no-bake so if you’re experiencing warmer temperatures than I am, you don’t have to put up with a hot oven for too long.

 And for some reason, it seems like a great spring-time dessert.
 Maybe because of the marshmallows?
 So keep this recipe in mind for, say, a lovely ending to a Mother’s Day brunch.

 Don’t hate me for talking about Mother’s Day already.
 Time moves fast enough without me hurrying it along!

 - 5 ounces graham crackers (about 10 crackers)

 - 1 ounce roasted salted almonds

 - 2 cups mini marshmallows

 - 1 cup roasted salted almonds, coarsely chopped